 What does this mean for SEO?
 There will be a lot more competition for shorter tail keywords.
-But if you utilize long tail keywords, or more specific keywords with three words or more, you’ll have a higher chance of ranking for that relevant phrase, and possibly related phrases as well.
+But if you utilize long tail keywords, or more specific keywords with three words or more, you’ll have a higher chance of seeing your domain on top results when you check website ranking for the relevant phrase and possibly related phrases as well.

 Here’s an example.
 If you're trying to rank for “custom branded apparel”, maybe your title, meta description and URL includes that phrase, but you also incorporate “logo jackets for companies”, “ branded sweatshirts and tshirts”, and “sweaters for businesses” into your content as well.
 This helps you rank for a variety of different search queries, and lets Google know that custom branded apparel is related to these other long tail keywords too.

 6. Create New Content